open-socialism/open-socialism-site/open-socialism/criticisms/open-socialism-is-unproven.md

 'OS has never existed and there are no examples of anything similar that actually works'.

-In fact there are a number of similar groups already in existence that are doing great work.
+In fact OS like systems do exist and are proven to work.

 ## Open Source Software